 We can extend linear regression to \(d\) predictor features \(x_1,\ldots,x_d\):

-First, observe that we can actually drop the intercept term \(b\) from the discussion, because we could always define an additional constant feature \(x_0=1\) and get the same effect in one higher dimension.
-So we will use the following.
+We first observe that we can drop the intercept term \(b\) from the discussion, because we could always define an additional constant feature \(x_0=1\) and get the same expression.
+So we will drop \(b\) for simplicity, though it is present by default in practice.

 for a constant vector \(\bfw\) known as the weight vector.